-The CAD is a private college* of art located in Brussels.
-Founded in 1961, the CAD is one of the few art colleges in continental Europe to offer Anglo-Saxon education in the fields of interior architecture, design, advertising, graphic & digital design and 3D image design.
+The CAD (College of Art & Design) is a private college of design located in Brussels.
+Founded in 1961, the CAD is one of the few art colleges in continental Europe to offer Anglo-Saxon education in the fields of interior architecture, design, communication, graphic & digital design, art direction, UX design, motion design and 3D image design.

 The CAD is basically a school for creative people.

 Practice is the basis of its teaching method.